How to Build a Java Desktop Document Scanner with WebView and TWAIN

 web twain on edge

-Embed an HTTP server
+Embed an HTTP Server with Jetty

 To integrate Dynamic Web TWAIN in a Java desktop app, we need to embed an HTTP server.
 We are going to use Embedded Jetty to do this.